-Lead by Executive and Co-Artistic Director, Sarah Leonard and Managing and Co-Artistic Director, Joshua Lee, the Jazz Lives Philadelphia team stands dedicated and passionate behind our mission: celebrating jazz music through performance, education and community outreach.
+Led by Executive & Co-Artistic Director Sarah Leonard and Managing & Co-Artistic Director Joshua Lee, the Jazz Lives Philadelphia team stands dedicated & passionate behind our mission to celebrate jazz through performance, education, & community outreach.

 Executive & Co-Artistic Director